 Still can’t see your songs in the iOS Music app?

 If you don’t use Apple Music or don’t sync your library via Apple Music, you can use your Mac or Windows PC to add songs to the Music app on your iPhone and iPad.
-And if those songs are missing from your phone, that means you or someone with access to your iPhone removed them or you unsynced all your music when your iPhone was connected (via a wire or wirelessly) to your computer.
+And if those songs are missing from your phone, that means you or someone with access to your iPhone removed them, or you unsynced all your music when your iPhone was connected to your computer via a wire or over Wi-Fi.

 Stop your iPhone or iPad from automatically deleting Apple Music songs

-iOS has a lesser-known feature to optimize the local space songs take on the device.
-When this is turned on, your device automatically removes downloaded Apple Music songs you have not listened to recently.
+iOS has a lesser-known feature to optimize the local storage used by songs on the device.
+When enabled, your device automatically removes downloaded Apple Music songs you haven’t listened to recently.

-While this is good for ensuring you’ve got free space for other things like downloading apps or taking photos, it also means songs you saved for offline listening are being removed in the background without visual confirmation.
+While this helps ensure you have free space for other tasks, such as downloading apps or taking photos, it also means songs you saved for offline listening are being removed in the background without visual confirmation.

 If you don’t like this, follow these steps to stop your iPhone or iPad’s Music app from automatically deleting downloaded Apple Music songs:

-2. Tap Optimize Storage under the Downloads heading.
-You will see this option only if you use Apple Music and Sync Library is turned on.
+- Tap Optimize Storage under the Downloads heading.
+You’ll see this option only if you use Apple Music and Sync Library is turned on.

-From now on, your iPhone or iPad won’t act smart and remove your downloaded songs automatically.
+From now on, your iPhone or iPad won’t automatically remove your downloaded songs.